Ironton, Ohio: Changing economics of the iron industry

 The downfall of Ironton came as the market for iron changed.
 Also, the nation was making the transition from a demand for iron to steel.
 After a nationwide economic recession in the late 19th century, Ironton was no longer growing.

 The Norfolk and Western Railway built a new railroad station downtown in 1906, and it continued in operation into the mid-20th century.
 Two major floods (1917, 1937) caused extensive damage to the city and its industries.
 The second flood came during the Great Depression; together with the shift in the iron industry, it devastated the city.
-The iron industry declined, affecting other industries as well.
+The iron industry declined, affecting other industries, as well.
 As the iron industries closed, Ironton had little with which to replace them.

 An industrial city, Ironton worked to attract other heavy industry to the region.
 Companies such as Allied Signal and Alpha Portland Cement did build in town.
 The region has had difficulty creating an alternate economy.
 By 2004, both Alpha Portland Cement and Allied Signal were gone, and Ironton had shrunk by nearly 30% from its peak population in 1950.
 (See US Census table below.)

 Professional football and Thanksgiving Day football tradition

 Ironton had one of the first professional football teams in the United States, called the Ironton Tanks.
 The team was organized in 1919 and played through 1930.
 The football field previously used by the Tanks is now home to the Ironton High School Football team, the Ironton Fighting Tigers.

 The Tanks began what is now the National Football League's Thanksgiving Day Game tradition of the Detroit Lions.
-The Tanks played a game in 1920 the day after Thanksgiving with the Lombards, a crosstown rival, winning 26–0.
+The Tanks played a game in 1920, the day after Thanksgiving, with the Lombards, a crosstown rival, winning 26–0.
 In 1922, they played and defeated the Huntington Boosters 12–0 on Thanksgiving Day, Nov 30.
-The Tanks continued playing on this national holiday each year thru 1930, which was the Tanks final season.
-Several Tank players (including Glenn Presnell) continued their football careers by joining the nearby Portsmouth Spartans, who continued the annual tradition until their demise after the 1933 season.
+The Tanks continued playing on this national holiday each year through 1930, which was the Tanks' final season.
+Several Tanks players (including Glenn Presnell) continued their football careers by joining the nearby Portsmouth Spartans, which continued the annual tradition until their demise after the 1933 season.

 The Spartans' assets were acquired by businessman G.A.
 Richards and moved to Detroit, where they were renamed the Lions.
 Asked by Richards about ways to improve ticket sales, the players replied that they always got a good turnout on Thanksgiving Day.
 He promptly scheduled the first Thanksgiving Day game in Detroit.